 Educational hiking trails

 How to feel closer to the pureness of nature in Lithuania, how to touch it, smell it, taste it?
+Try an educational trail!
 Don’t hurry – choose from over a hundred and fifty cognitive walkways set up in the most beautiful corners of Lithuania.
 Walking along those trails, you will not only see the most interesting natural objects, but also hear millions of sounds of the Lithuanian forest, dispel the mystery of the wetlands, and at a moment of repose refresh yourself with water from our streams or springs.

 The 1.5 km long path made in the marsh (visited only with a guide from April 1 to July 1) makes it possible to have a sneak peak at one of the most protected natural areas in our country – the largest bog with a causeway in Lithuania – the Čepkeliai Marsh.
 When walking, you will see continental dunes, get acquainted with the local vegetation, and look at the large misty swamp from the observation tower.